alanleehc/llama-cpu/README.md

 python merge_weights.py --input_dir D:\Downloads\LLaMA --model_size 13B
 ```

+In this example, D:\Downloads\LLaMA is a root folder of downloaded torrent with weights.

 This will create merged.pth file in the root folder of this repo.
 Place this file and corresponding params.json of model into [/model] folder.
+File tokenizer.model should be in [/tokenizer] folder of this repo.
 Now you are ready to go.

 ```
 python example-bfloat16.py